Emergency preparedness and response

 Our progress

-Since 2017, our involvement with civil society and faith groups in emergency planning has increased significantly.
-Over 30+ emergency rest centres have been established in the voluntary and community sector and places of worship.
+Since 2017, engagement with civil society and faith groups in emergency planning has increased significantly:

 Next steps